neugier-admin/gemini-response/content/mail.md

-Of course, here is a draft for the email.
-I have structured the technical requirements in a clear, easy-to-read format for the technical team.
+Understood.
+I have updated the email draft to include the network port requirements for the Wazuh server.

+Here is the revised version:

 ***